ocxtal/nd/README.md

 ## Expression evaluation engine

 nd has an engine that evaluates an expression with variables to a 64-bit signed integer.
-It is used to evaluate expressions supplied as arguments of an option, denoted by a placeholder such as `N`, `M`, `S..E`, and `EXPR`.
+It is used to evaluate expressions supplied as arguments of an option, denoted by placeholders such as `N`, `M`, `S..E`, and `EXPR`.

 * All evaluated values of constants, variables, and expressions are in the signed 64bit integer type.
 * It supports C-language-style unary and binary operators.
 The precedence of the operators and parentheses are the same as the C.